 CSRF

-The CSRF (Cross-Site Request Forgery) middleware in Lithe protects your application from attacks that attempt to perform actions on behalf of the user without their authorization.
+The CSRF (Cross-Site Request Forgery) middleware in Lithe protects your application against attacks that attempt to perform actions on behalf of the user without their authorization.

 Using the CSRF Middleware

-The CSRF middleware in Lithe is designed to protect your application from Cross-Site Request Forgery (CSRF) attacks.
-To configure it, add it to your application using the use() method on a Lithe application instance and provide an array of settings:
+The CSRF middleware in Lithe is designed to protect your application against Cross-Site Request Forgery (CSRF) attacks.
+To configure it, add it to your application using the use() method on an instance of the Lithe application:

 use Lithe\Middleware\Security\csrf;